dappforce/subsocial-docs/docs/develop/grill-light/Extensions.md

 ## What are extensions?

-An extension is a schema definition for a new set of chat elements with proper components and a very specific use case for sharing information.
+An extension is a schema definition for a new set of chat elements with proper components and a very specific use case for sharing information.Extension data is stored along with the related chat message content in IPFS.

 :::info Example
  The **NFT Extension** allows people to share NFTs as a chat element in the Grill app from different chains like Ethereum, Solana, etc.